 You may be surprised to learn that there are over 500 mango cultivars.
 In commercial mango orchards, these cultivars are often interplanted to improve pollination.
 The current market leader is the ‘Tommy Atkins’ variety, due to its nice appearance, productivity, disease resistance, and shelf life.
 Other, less resilient cultivars, such as ‘Alphonso’, are said to provide better eating enjoyment.
 With so many cultivars to choose from, home growers can afford to be picky.
 And those mangos you buy in the store?
-Many of them (like many other fruits) are picked unripe, so they will never attain the rich flavor of a tree ripened mango.
-These climatic fruits do continue ripping after leaving the parent plant, but their flavor is never quite what it could have been.
+Many of them (like many other fruits) are picked unripe, so they will never attain the rich flavor of a tree-ripened mango.
+These climatic fruits do continue ripening after leaving the parent plant, but their flavor is never quite what it could have been.
 [Keep in mind, when you buy mangos at the store, each fruit is picked by hand, then washed, polished, and stickered by people working in warehouses.]

 The mango tree